TheHive-Project/CortexDocs/analyzer_requirements.md

 The analyzer comes in two flavors:
-- VirusTotal_**GetReport**: get the latest VirusTotal report for a file, hash, domain or an IP address.
+- VirusTotal_**GetReport**: get the latest VirusTotal report for a file, hash, domain, URL or an IP address.
 - VirusTotal_**Scan**: scan a file or URL.

 #### Requirements